Our Fertility Treatments

 Preimplantation genetic testing

-Preimplantation genetic screening (PGS) tests for multiple chromosome-related genetic issues in an embryo prior to implantation in the woman’s uterus during an IVF cycle.
+Preimplantation Genetic Testing for Aneuploidies (PGT-A) previously called PGT-A, tests for multiple chromosome-related genetic issues in an embryo prior to implantation in the woman’s uterus during an IVF cycle.

-Preimplantation genetic diagnosis (PGD) evaluates an embryo for a specific genetic disorder the parents are suspected of carrying that may have been passed to the embryo.
+Preimplantation Genetic Testing for Monogenic/Single-Gene Disorders (PGT-M) previously called PGT-M, evaluates an embryo for a specific genetic disorder eg. muscular dystrophy that the parents are suspected of carrying that may have been passed to the embryo

 Holistic fertility addresses the body, mind and spirit as integral aspects of health and fertility and includes: